VISHREY22/Room-Booking-Website/README.md

 ### > **Hotel** Zaara

-A Hotel that provides rooms according to your life style, your requirements, the number of people etc.
+A Hotel that provides rooms with services according to your life style, your requirements,your budget, the number of people.

 ### > **_Tech Stack_** :